 Welcome to Avimita’s corner of the web!

-My name is Avimita Chatterjee, and I am a final-year Ph.D. candidate in Computer Science and Engineering at The Pennsylvania State University.
-My research centers on Quantum Computing, with a specific focus on Quantum Error Correction (QEC).
-I have the privilege of working under the guidance of Professor Swaroop Ghosh, exploring how to build more resilient and scalable quantum systems.
+I recently completed my Ph.D. in Computer Science and Engineering at The Pennsylvania State University.
+My doctoral research focused on Quantum Computing, with a particular emphasis on Quantum Error Correction (QEC).
+Under the guidance of Professor Swaroop Ghosh, my dissertation, titled “Spatiotemporal Optimization and Analysis of Resource Utilization in Quantum Error Correction”,explored strategies for building more resilient and scalable quantum systems.
+View Dissertation Defense Slides (PPTX).

 My journey into QEC began with a deep curiosity about quantum technologies and a strong desire to make their potential accessible to more people.
 As a computer scientist entering a field traditionally dominated by physics and mathematics, I quickly realized the value of diverse perspectives.
 My goal is to break down the barriers around Quantum Computing and make it more approachable for researchers from a variety of backgrounds.